Santo Daime's MeToo Moment

 How has Paolo Roberto - and apparently other predatory men in Daime churches - gotten away with their mistreatment of women for so many decades?

-One reason is Santo Daime is a globalized religion, a mash-up of different cultures, one of them being Brazilian culture, and Brazil is a patriarchal society.
+One possible reason is Santo Daime is a globalized religion, a mash-up of different cultures, one of them being Brazilian culture, and Brazil is a patriarchal society.
 Women’s equal rights to men were only codified in the Brazilian constitution in 1988.
 Macho culture is even stronger in the Amazon.
 So misconduct by Roberto or others could sometimes be minimized as ‘Brazilian’.
 It’s significant that this latest incident is a Brazilian law case brought by a Brazilian woman.

-Another reason is Santo Daime is a neo-Christian religion with a strong emphasis on forgiveness.
+Another possible reason is Santo Daime is a neo-Christian religion with a strong emphasis on forgiveness.
 Madrinha Rita, the matriarch of the ICEFLU lineage, has apparently tended to emphasize the importance of forgiving Paolo for his misconduct (Paolo is of course married to her daughter, Nonata).
 One ex-Daimista tells me: ‘Santo Daime can focus a lot on forgiveness, love and charity, and that can get distorted.
 We have to point out that it’s also about truth and justice.’

-A third reason is a habit of blaming the female victims or being seductresses or even possessed.
+A third possible reason is a habit of blaming the female victims or being seductresses or even possessed.
 Jonathan Goldman, founder of the Church of the Holy Light of the Queen (a legal Daime church in Oregon), wrote in an open letter to the Daime community:

 There are people, mostly women, in the Daime world who have long identified both Paulo Roberto and others as committing predatory behavior, only to be castigated and accused of jealousy and disloyalty and of being controlled by negative beings.
 The women who have been subjected to the predatory behavior have in particular been called Pomba giras [an Afro-Brazilian term for a dangerously seductive female spirit], whores, and seductresses by Nonata and others in positions of power in the Daime world.
 And even now, there is an effort among some prominent men in the Daime world to classify the claims of sexual predation and the support of people backing those claims as the work of radical, man-hating feminists, and women seeking money.
 These transparent claims, expressed so far by male leaders and supporters of Paulo Roberto, are typically seeking to perpetuate the male-dominated, patriarchal culture that includes license for male leaders to abuse women with impunity